* CHANGE IN 2016 *** (SEE 2883.SL) *

 (1)(a) An institution of higher education may, consistent with RCW 28B.10.925

-and 28B.10.926, exercise independently those powers otherwise granted to the director of enterprise services in chapter 43.19
+, exercise independently those powers otherwise granted to the director of enterprise services in chapters 43.19

 RCW in connection with the purchase and disposition of all material, supplies, services, and equipment needed for the support, maintenance, and use of the respective institution of higher education.